 artist statement

 I am interested in the ways visual elements and text work together to tell a story--sometimes linear, sometimes circular or fragmented.
 My education and early career was devoted to words and language.
 I came to visual arts later--primarily book and paper related forms--collage, assemblage, printmaking, book sculpture.
-Over the past decade, I've worked to fold both visual and written elements into my process in new ways.
+Over the past decade, I've worked to fold both visual and written elements into my process in new ways, including recent forays into video and digital media.

 Stylistically, I am interested in fragmentation, polyvocality, and distortion of narrative.
 I tend to work in the grey area between poetry and prose.
 The tension between the visual and the written and their combined effect.
 I love appropriated and misused forms--epistolaries, footnotes, indices.
 In current projects , I am fascinated by the possibilities of the lyric essay as medium for memoir.
 I am very much about utilizing vintage ephemera, found elements, and collage in both my written and visual work., which manifests both in my mediums and my approach to composition.